codergautam/openai-gpt-token-counter/README.md

 ### Counting Tokens in Text

-To count the number of tokens in a text for a specific OpenAI model, use the `text` method:
+To count the number of tokens in a text for a specific OpenAI text model (ex: text-davinci-003), use the `text` method:

 ```javascript
 const text = "This is a test sentence.";